 - Headaches/migraines

-- Chronic pain/tenderness in muscles around the ear, neck, face, upper back and shoulders
+- Chronic pain/tenderness in muscles around the ear, neck, face, upper back & shoulders

 - Bruxism (teeth grinding)